 Treating the interview as an interrogation

-A lot of young candidates think of interviews as a one-way discussion and expect to be continually “interrogated” on various topics, says former Hong Kong-based Morgan Stanley banker Sherjan Husainie, founder of Leaders Global Network.
+A lot of young candidates think of interviews as a one-way discussion and expect to be continually “interrogated” on various topics, says former Hong Kong-based Morgan Stanley banker Sherjan Husainie, who now works as a career coach.
 “Because of this, they get cornered on most questions and don’t show their real personality.
 Given the culture in Asia especially, it’s hard to be frank with your interviewer and connect with them on a personal level.
 To improve, think of every interaction in an interview as a two-way friendly conversation – you’ll feel a lot more comfortable.”

 Having a bland 'personal brand'